IsaacScript/isaacscript/packages/docs/docs/main/features.md

 ### <img src="/img/items/magic-mushroom.png" className="features-icon" /> The Entire Isaac API, Strongly Typed

-- Code fearlessly without having to worry about making a typo.
+- Code fearlessly without having to worry about the format of the API call or whether using it incorrectly will crash the game.

 ### <img src="/img/items/marked.png" className="features-icon" /> Mouseover Documentation